Skip to main content

 APPLICATION CRITERIA

-Selection criteria include transcripts, two letters of recommendation from college/university professors, a personal statement including a description of education and career goals, and a virtual interview.
-All materials will be submitted online and evaluated by a committee of MBCP leaders and Wistar principal investigators.
+Selection criteria include transcripts, two letters of recommendation from college/university professors, a personal statement including a description of education and career goals, and an online interview.
+All materials will be submitted online and evaluated by a committee of Wistar faculty.

-Applications will be accepted between January 1, 2024 and February 29, 2024.
-Acceptance decisions will be communicated to applicants in late-March with the MBCP Program running from June 3, 2024 to August 9, 2024.
+Applications will be accepted between January 1, 2025 and February 28, 2025.
+Acceptance decisions will be communicated to applicants in late March with the REU Program running from May 27, 2025 to August 1, 2025.

 ACKNOWLEDGEMENTS

-The Wistar Institute gratefully acknowledges generous support for the Wistar Research Experiences for Undergraduates (REU) Program from the National Science Foundation (NSF) Research Experiences for Undergraduates (REU) grant.
+The Wistar Institute gratefully acknowledges generous support for the Wistar Research Experiences for Undergraduates (REU) Program from a grant from the National Science Foundation (NSF) Research Experiences for Undergraduates (REU) Program.